 H.B.
-2007 will drastically reduce qualifications and training for out-of-state license holders to work in WV.
+2007 gives an out-of-state worker a West Virginia license by showing they’ve worked two years.
 This new law will affect a multitude of occupations and professions, impacting over 100,000 licensed professionals from the STEM-related fields (such as dentists, nurses, architects, and engineers) to social workers to construction trades.

 H.B.
 2008 reduces training and qualifications for many construction trade workers.
 Click any of the following trades: electrician, HVAC technician, or plumber to learn how your license will be impacted if this law passes.